rastographics/bvcms/README.md

 you may not use this code except in compliance with the License. see LICENSE file in this repository master branch

-BVCMS is maintained by TouchPointSoftware, LLC.
+BVCMS is maintained by TouchPoint Software, Inc.

 ### Install Development Tools and required libraries